Experios Article Importer

 Once the relevant pages have been selected and uploaded, their contents will be added to the end of the page currently being edited on the Experios Canvas.
 Experios will arrange elements in a web-friendly single responsive column.
 This column defaults to 700px wide, but you can change this by editing the Brand associated with the project.
 When imported, elements will adhere to the Brand Style associated with the current project.
 You can, from this point, edit both the style and content of the imported elements in the same way as you would any other element in an Experios project.

 Due to the sometimes complex layouts of PDF documents, the Article Importer is trained to import the most relevant text and images from pages.
 As such, you may find that, for example, smaller, less prominent images on a page will not be imported.
-In these cases, we recommend that you manually extract the images from the PDF using your system’s screengrab feature.
-You can then upload them to Experios using the Media Library as normal, before adding them to your project as an Image Element.
+In these cases, you can manually extract the images from the PDF using our clipping tool.

 Clipping Images from an Imported PDF